-The revised criteria also provide “points of focus” that relate to the points of focus included in the COSO framework.
+Points of focus: The revised criteria also provide “points of focus” that relate to the points of focus included in the COSO framework.
 The points of focus in TSP Section 100 replace the “illustrative controls” from TSP Section 100A and are intended to provide guidance about important characteristics of the criteria for management to consider when designing, implementing, and operating controls.
 The points of focus may also assist management and the service auditor in evaluating the suitability of the design and operating effectiveness of controls to meet the relevant trust services criteria.

 While neither service organizations nor service auditors are required to assess whether specific points of focus have been addressed, the points can be useful in evaluating whether the controls are suitably designed and operating effectively to meet the organization’s commitments and system requirements based on the trust services criteria.
 Although some points of focus relate to all service organizations, not every point of focus will apply to every entity, so each service organization must carefully consider these points of focus within the context of their own organization.
 In addition, when appropriate, points of focus can be customized or other characteristics may be used to evaluate specific criteria.

-Along with the revisions to the trust services criteria, the AICPA has also issued revised guidance for management’s description of their system and control environment, which is codified in DC Section 200, 2018 Description Criteria for a Description of a Service Organization’s System in a SOC 2® Report.
+Description Criteria: Along with the revisions to the trust services criteria, the AICPA has also issued revised guidance for management’s description of their system and control environment, which is codified in DC Section 200, 2018 Description Criteria for a Description of a Service Organization’s System in a SOC 2® Report.
 This guidance is designed to be used in conjunction with the 2017 trust services criteria codified in TSP Section 100.
 One of the major changes with the updates to the description criteria in DC Section 200 is the requirement to disclose system incidents that were the result of controls that were not suitably designed or operating effectively or that caused a significant failure in achieving one or more of the entity’s service commitments or system requirements.
 Service organizations need to have appropriate monitoring controls and tracking mechanisms in place to identify and maintain a complete and accurate list of incidents that impact their service commitments or system requirements as of the description date or during the description period.